top of page

 Taking control includes:

-• Requiring access to key executives
+• Requiring access to key executives in exchange for sales efforts

 • Setting expectations about investment from both sides